COVID-19Information and Safety Protocols

 - UWest’s Student Life Coordinator, Eddie Escalante, manages the Residence Halls.
 He is available by email at email@example.com, and by phone at (626) 571-8811, ext.
 3317.

 - Housing is available in Fall 2022 by application.
 Students interested in living on campus should contact RHC Eddie Bernal (firstname.lastname@example.org).

 - Proof of full vaccination is required for move-in.
-Please contact Eddie Bernal for more information.
+Please contact Eddie Escalante for more information.